Miss Universe Nepal 2021: Location and date

-The second edition of the Miss Universe Nepal beauty contest was scheduled to be held on 30 October 2021.
-The press conference of the contest was conducted at the Yak & Yeti Hotel in Kathmandu, in which the Yak & Yeti Hotel in Kathmandu will be served as the venue for the close camp and the grand finale coronation.
+The 5th edition of the Miss Universe Nepal beauty contest was scheduled to be held on 30 October 2021.
+The press conference of the contest was conducted at the Yak & Yeti Hotel in Kathmandu, that would serve as the venue for the close camp and the grand finale coronation.

 Hosts and Performer

 Like the 2020 edition, Subeksha Khadka (Miss Nepal International 2012 and World Miss University Nepal 2017) hosted everything from the Grand Final Press Presentation.
 As for the final however, instead of Rabi Rajkarnikar, Presca Udas hosted the event with Subeksha Khadka.

 Sushant KC was the performer for the Evening Gown round.

 Selection of Participants

 Applications for Miss Universe Nepal started on 22 September and applications ended on 30 September.
-The official press presentation for Miss Universe Nepal 2021 was on 10 October 2021.
+The official press presentation for the pageant was on 10 October 2021.